ermlikeyeah/ermlikeyeah.github.io/_posts/2017-12-28-designing-with-real-enough-data.markdown

 I created a quick tool for people to run the National Insurance numbers through to [Check if a National Insurance number is formatted correctly – or not](https://codepen.io/ermlikeyeah/full/gowjYL/).

 The tools are not perfect – but they are done.
-They didn’t take long to pull together and are helping us in the short term (as we’ve a lot on).
+They didn’t take long to pull together, despite Colin being in Newcastle and me in Leeds (Slack for the win).
+And these tools are helping us in the short term (as we’ve a lot on).
 I also got to have a go at some front-end coding in Javascipt again, which was a bonus.

 We’ve shared the tools with our fellow DWP designers and getting them all to check the NINOs in their design work.